About the Site

 The Indigenous Art Park was approved as part of the Queen Elizabeth Park Master Plan in August 2013.
 Planning for the art park began with a weekend “visioning workshop” at Sun & Moon Aboriginal Arts Society in September 2013, where Indigenous artists, community members, and the general public were informed about the park concept, and engaged in its creation.

 Funding for ᐄᓃᐤ (ÎNÎW) River Lot 11∞ was approved by City Council in December 2014, and a steering committee was created.
-It includes members from the City of Edmonton, Edmonton Arts Council, Confederacy of Treaty Six First Nations, Métis Nation of Alberta, Elders and Indigenous artists/community members.
+It included members from the City of Edmonton, Edmonton Arts Council, Confederacy of Treaty Six First Nations, Métis Nation of Alberta, Elders and Indigenous artists/community members.

 Six artists from across Canada were selected to create art works that reflect the ‘stories of this place’.
-Selected artists are required to engage with Treaty No. 6 First Nations, Métis people and other Indigenous citizens of Edmonton, and to work with Indigenous knowledge holders and Elders to ensure that the artworks will be relevant and meaningful to this place.
+Selected artists were required to engage with Treaty No. 6 First Nations, Métis people and other Indigenous citizens of Edmonton, and to work with Indigenous knowledge holders and Elders to ensure that the artworks will be relevant and meaningful to this place.

 For more information on the art selection process and the artist, please visit the Edmonton Arts Council’s Indigenous Art Park webpage.